-If the SHARE system does not own an item, please ask about interlibrary loan.
+If the Café system does not own an item, please ask about Interlibrary Loan.
 We may be able to get the item from another library.
 Materials borrowed from other libraries are subject to the rules and regulation of the loaning library.
-The library reserves the right to refuse interlibrary loan service to patrons who have kept interlibrary loan materials overdue or who have repeatedly requested items and not picked them up.
+The library reserves the right to refuse Interlibrary Loan service to patrons who have kept Interlibrary loan materials overdue or who have repeatedly requested items and not picked them up.

 You may renew items by bringing them in or calling the library during regular library hours.
 You may also renew items yourself on the catalog computers in the library or by accessing the library's online catalog.
 You may renew items via the online catalog even during hours the library is closed.
-Keep in mind the library's online catalog is down for scheduled maintenance during certain hours of the week.
 Also be aware that the library's computer has a clock and calendar and will renew items using that clock and calendar.
 (For example, if your DVD is due on Tuesday and you access the online catalog to renew it early Wednesday morning at 1 a.m., it will post a $1.00 fine on your card since the item is being renewed a day late.)

 Materials may be returned either to the drop slot in the lobby or the return built into the front of the building which is accessible from the outside.
 A few items will not fit into the drop slots and must be returned to the front desk.
 Additionally, the return bins have limited capacity so we ask that you not overload them at any one time.
-You may also return our library materials to other libraries in our SHARE library system (Jefferson, Dodge, Washington, Walworth, and Racine Counties) and several other library systems as well.
+You may also return our library materials to other libraries in our Café library system (Jefferson and Waukesha Counties) and several other library systems as well.
 Ask about current libraries with which we have van delivery contracts.
-Please note that all interlibrary loan items that were ordered for you by our library must be returned directly to our library so you get proper credit for return.
+Please note that all Interlibrary Loan items that were ordered for you by our library must be returned directly to our library so you get proper credit for return.